margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 But the sun is dawning on a new day, and I can choose to reform, and let go.
 The sun is shining on the Earth from a new angle, shedding new perspectives on things.

+## It's A New Day ##
+It's a new day for the sun to shine for the birds to chirp for me to meet a new friend
+I love to sing out loud
+and let go all of the doubt
+and feel love in my heart
+for everyone
+It's a new day for the flowers to bloom for the rain to fall for the neighbors to wave
+I love to skip out side
+and run to the park
+and feel joy in my heart
+with everyone

 ## Mortal Mind and Divine Mind ##
 Mortal mind wants to assert itself through fear, through judgment, through offense, through threat.
 Divine Mind asserts itself through peace, through compassion, through empathy, through understanding, through patience, through prayer.